sudarshanmg/Fighting-game/README.md

 # Fighting-game
-A basic fighting using vanilla JavaScript
+A basic fighting game using vanilla JavaScript.
+A huge shout-out to Chris Courses as this is just a manifestation of his tutorial.